jujubeenuk/METAR-RasPi/README.md

 ## Screen

 This version runs the METAR program on a touchscreen display.
-I did not have a plate availible to test and work with as the original project did so I have diabled the plate functions.
+I did not have a plate availible to test and work with as the original project did so I have diabled/removed the plate functions.

 ### Hardware I have used / tested

-- Raspberry Pi 5 (will work on any amount of PI 5 ram)
+- Raspberry Pi 5 (will work on any amount of PI 5 ram) I don't see why this wouldn't work on any other RaspberryPi I just havent tested it.
 - NVME HAT
 - NVME / POE+ HAT
-- This can be installed on an SD Card if you dont want the added expense of an NVME hat and drive.
+- This can also be installed on an SD Card if you don't want the added expense of an NVME hat and drive.
+The NVME and hat are for longevity and testing on my part.

 Tested displays:
 - 7 Inch Touchscreen IPS DSI Display Compatible with Raspberry Pi 5/4/3, 800x480 Pixel Capacitive Screen MIPI Driver-Free Interface (https://www.amazon.com/dp/B0D3QB7X4Z)